JaafarRammal/Jafadrian-ISA/README.md

 11 Branch on lower: 		BL	RA 	RS1	RS2
 12 Branch on equal: 		BE	RA 	RS1	RS2
 ```

+>Unless the operation is a branch, the PC is always incremented after an instruction's execution.
+This is not shown in the below definitions

 ### Load Immediate